KraigWalker/kraigwalker.github.io/_posts/2013-12-31-9-predictions-for-the-games-industry-in-2014.md

 ![You In?](http://www.telltalegames.com/pokernight2/resources/img/players.jpg)

 This is something which Steam employees have been speaking publicly about over the past year, but we haven’t really seen that come into full phase.
 More games will offer rewards over typical achievements, rewards that are only redeemable in other titles.
 This presents a big opportunity for large publishers with multiple franchises releasing at the same time, but it’s also an opportunity for indies to band together and make things more interesting.
-Imagine a DLC pack that isn’t unlocked by just buying it, no, you need to earn it in a completely different (but slightly related) game!
+Imagine a DLC pack that isn’t unlocked by just buying it, no, you need to *earn* it in a *completely different* (but slightly related) game!

 Not appealing?
-Then imagine a weapon skin that’s not just playable in DOTA 2, but also as a melee weapon in Sir You Are Being Hunted.
+Then imagine a weapon skin that’s not just playable in **DOTA 2**, but also as a melee weapon in Sir You Are Being Hunted.
 Or as a tattoo for your player character in APB?
 That’s something that could really happen.
 It’s possible that it could happen today actually, but it’s really going to happen tomorrow.
 Just you watch.

 ##6.
 RSS Rises from the Dead

 ![Feedly - Google Reader's Attractive Little Sister](http://phandroid.s3.amazonaws.com/wp-content/uploads/2013/04/feedly-update-640x521.png)

 Why the hell is this relevant to game developers?
 Because the way people are finding out about your stuff is changing.
 Both developers and the games media alike will have to react to this, making their sites look good not just on Chrome, but on Feedly, Instapaper and Pocket.
 I’ve already taken steps to make sure my blog works good with these services, but then, I’m like that.

-Make your blog readable, and make sure there’s stuff worth reading on it.
+*Make your blog readable*, and make sure there’s stuff *worth reading* on it.
 It will pay dividends in 6 months or less.

 Again, I’ll be writing more about this sort of stuff in the new year.